 “A clean, healthy scalp is always the best kind of scalp to promote hair growth,” he says.
 Vaccaro recommends using Briogeo Scalp Revival, which contains charcoal, coconut oil and tea tree oil, weekly.
+Or you can try Clean Rinse from Sunday Riley with glycolic and salicylic acids and rose clay.
 How you brush your hair also matters: “One of the easiest fixes to promoting hair health and growth is to brush your hair and brush it well,” says Vaccaro.
 “Use a flat natural boar bristle brush such as the Ibiza OC4 to stimulate blood flow and not tear through tangles.
-If you’re using a comb, make sure it has wide set teeth and the ridges are rounded such as the Mason Pearson Detangling Comb, to glide easily through hair.”
+If you’re using a comb, make sure it has wide-set teeth and the ridges are rounded such as the Mason Pearson Detangling Comb, to glide easily through hair.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.